rajarshiroydev/rajarshiroydev/README.md

 - Pursuing my Bachelor's in Data Science & Applications at IIT Madras
-- Currently doing Competitive Programming | [Codeforces Handle](https://codeforces.com/profile/rajarshiroydev)
+- Currently preparing for GATE DA 2025
 - I’m looking forward to learning TensorFlow and Deep Learning
 - Reach me at 21f3000348@ds.study.iitm.ac.in